 In the next segment of this series, we will be looking at Shaun Cooks’ experience with the criminal justice system in his home town of Hearne, Texas.
 If you don’t know who Shaun is, you can find earlier segments here.
 But you can’t understand what happened to Shaun until you grasp a few basic facts about his world.

 Shawn Cooks grew up in a police state.
-Hearne, Texas is the county seat of Robertson County, a region ruled by the notorious John Paschall.
+Hearne, Texas is the largest community in Robertson County, a region ruled by the notorious John Paschall.
 In a previous article in this series, we learned that Paschall’s first flirtation with public attention came in 1984.
 Billy Sol Estes, a conman recently freed from prison, approached the newly minted Robertson County DA.
 In exchange for a get out of free card, Estes was willing to testify that LBJ had ordered a whole series of murders, including the assassination of JFK.
 Since LBJ and all the other men Billie Sol implicated were long dead, there wasn’t much Paschall could do with that information, but it got his name in the New York Times.

 The ultraconservative Paschall likely drew immense satisfaction from the fact that Estes’ scandalous allegations threw shadow on LBJ’s civil rights legacy.

-We have also seen that Paschall was indicted in 1987 for stealing money from the hot check fund that his office oversaw.
+We have also seen that Paschall was indicted in 1987 for stealing money from the hot check fund his office oversaw.
 A couple of years prior to that, Paschall had been arrested for driving under the influence and the IRS had placed several liens on Paschall’s property for failure to pay his income taxes.
-He was also sued for failure to pay a school loan.
+He was also sued for failure to repay a school loan.

 Paschall was voted out of office in 2012 after being accused of stealing hundreds of thousands of dollars from the estate of Marium Jeanette Oscar.
 Four years later, he plead guilty to this crime and spent 30 whole nights in prison.